vim-scripts/notes.vim/README.md

 ## Options

 All options have reasonable defaults so if the plug-in works after installation you don't need to change any options.
-They're available for people who like to customize their directory layout.
-These options can be configured in your [vimrc script] [vimrc] by including a line like this:
+The options are available for people who like to customize how the plug-in works.
+You can set these options in your [vimrc script] [vimrc] by including a line like this:

     :let g:notes_directories = ['~/Documents/Notes', '~/Dropbox/Shared Notes']